 Spain – The team setting the pace

 What makes Spain particularly dangerous is the balance between youth and experience.
-Players like Lamine Yamal, Pedri and Gavi bring energy and creativity, while experienced heads keep things stable when matches become tight.
+Players like Lamine Yamal, Pedri and Gavi are expected to bring energy and creativity, while experienced heads like Rodi and goalkeeper Unai Simon should keep things stable when matches become tight.

 Verdict: The most complete team in the tournament right now.

-There are questions around Lionel Messi and his role at this stage, but Argentina are already preparing for life beyond him.
-Players like Julian Alvarez and Enzo Fernandez are stepping into bigger roles.
+There are questions around Messi and his role at this stage, but Argentina are already preparing for life beyond him, with players like Julian Alvarez and Enzo Fernandez becoming leaders, while likes of Nico Paz and Giuliano Simeone are stepping into bigger roles.

 Verdict: Not always spectacular, but extremely hard to stop.